How to change the world with a ‘louding voice’

 Abi Daré says the message her novel conveys is summed up by Nelson Mandela’s words: “Education is the most powerful weapon you can use to change the world.”
 But this education is not accessible to everyone and, to claim her right to it, she must find her “louding voice” and challenge the patriarchal society that values men more than women.

 This struggle to control her own destiny is not only about gender equality.
-At its heart is individualism, the idea that everyone should be allowed to realise their full potential and not be held back by society’s rules and norms.
+At its heart is individualism, the idea that everyone should be allowed to realise their full potential.

 Individualism is a relatively recent idea.
 Most societies throughout history have valued social order and conformity over the rights of the individual.
 Knowing your place, and sticking to it, has always been regarded as fundamental.